 2) If after engaging with the person in the first instance and you are still not satisfied with the outcome, you can do one of two things:

 a.
-Either refer the matter to our head of students’ services if the matter relates to our service provision or the manner in which you have been treated while on campus.
-Our head of students’ services can be reached at: email@example.com or on 02085271627
+Either refer the matter to our Head of Student Services if the matter relates to our service provision or the manner in which you have been treated while on campus.
+Our Head of Student Services can be reached at: email@example.com or on 02085271627

 b.
 Or, refer the matter to your internal quality assurance if the matter relates to your portfolio and an assessment result.
 This should be done in writing or via a telephone conversation as the IQAs are not usually on campus.
 If you would like to see them face to face, then we will be happy to arrange an appointment for you within two weeks of your request.